DXHeroes/knowledge-base-content/practices/git_flow.md

 - **Hotfix branches** are maintenance branches.
 They are created to quickly patch production release.
 These branches enable the team to fix mistakes without interrupting the workflow or waiting for the next release.
 Their parent is the master branch.
 Hotfix branches are the only branches to be forked directly off of the master branch.
 You can automatize the hotfix branch creation: whenever a mistake appears, the hotfix branch is automatically created.

-## Why You Might Want to Use the Git Flow Workflow
+## Why You Might Want to Use the Git Flow
 - Git Flow Workflow simplifies parallel development because it isolates the new development from the released project.
 You can work on any project version.
 The new development is done in feature branches so it is merged back when the developer is satisfied with the code.
 - Your team can collaborate better and spends less time managing the project versions if they use simple and clear branching strategy, such as Git Flow Workflow.
 - You can always commit the changes and create a new feature branch when you need to interrupt your work.
 You can come back to your feature at any time.
 - Hotfix branches allow your team to make emergency changes.
 You do not have to worry that you would accidentally merge in a new development at the same time.

-## Issues the Git Flow Workflow Solves
+## Issues the Git Flow Solves
 - Unhappy clients
 - [Poor code quality](/issues/poor-code-quality)
 - Toxic team culture